bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

-::: tip NoteSee the [code generation overview](../../generate/overview/), [managed mode](../../generate/managed-mode/), and [v2 `buf.gen.yaml` reference](../../configuration/v2/buf-gen-yaml/) pages for more details about configuration and usage.
+::: tip See the [code generation overview](../../generate/overview/), [managed mode](../../generate/managed-mode/), and [v2 `buf.gen.yaml` reference](../../configuration/v2/buf-gen-yaml/) pages for more details about configuration and usage.

 :::